hyperledger-archives/avalon/docs/FAQ.rst

 Is there a maximum size of input data when using Intel SGX?
 -----------------------------------------------------------
-Avalon does not expect application-specific code to use SGX sealed data.
+Avalon does not expect application-specific code to use Intel SGX sealed data.
 Avalon uses sealed data internally for storing private enclave signing and encryption keys.
 As result application specific data size is not dependent on the sealed data